AndrewEllis93/Print-Tuning-Guide/README.md

 ### Too Little Backlash:
 - Repeating Patterns in Extrusion
-    - Adjusting backlash can help considerably with these issues, but you are unlikely to get 100% perfect extrusion.
+    - Adjusting backlash can help considerably with these issues, but is not always guaranteed to fix it.
     - These issues can also be caused by poor quality BMG parts.
 Genuine Bondtech or Trianglelab BMG parts are best.
+    - Galileo/Orbiter seem to be less likely to have these extrusion patterns in my experience.
     - Test prints: https://mihaidesigns.com/pages/inconsistent-extrusion-test
     - **Examples:**
         - The left cube shows a pattern.
 The right cube is normal:\